-Although master suites are demanding more attention than ever, it doesn’t necessarily mean that the bedroom and bath are larger and more grand.
+Although primary suites are demanding more attention than ever, it doesn’t necessarily mean that the bedroom and bath are larger and more grand.
 Instead, the emphasis is on functionality, quality materials, and the efficient use of spaces that we all use daily.

-True to the multiple-room nature of a suite, the following master suites offer laundry areas, dressing alcoves, and spacious wardrobes, along with sitting areas and private covered decks.
+True to the multiple-room nature of a suite, the following primary suites offer laundry areas, dressing alcoves, and spacious wardrobes, along with sitting areas and private covered decks.
 The designs range from a flexible plan that provides individual sleeping areas for each spouse to a spectacular design that takes full advantage of ocean views.
 Each of these suites utilizes natural light and open spaces while maintaining a sense of simplicity and elegance.
 As always, let us know if you have any questions or comments.

 (Click images to enlarge)